jelic98/cv/index.md

 __Brand Owner__
 `Sep 2018 - Now`

 Building brand awareness, managing budget and growing partner network.
+Revolutionized marketing and sales strategy.
+Want to know how?
+Get in touch with us.
+Zero dollars has been invested in marketing since the beginning.
+Constantly trying to improve products, although no negative feedback is received.
 Biggest challenge is making original high-quality product with competitive price.

 [dzoks.rs](https://www.dzoks.rs)